 - Generally speaking, you can get more value from airline miles when booking a premium cabin over other types of travel points.
 However, there are plenty of ways to maximize miles for economy flights or hotel points for a fun trip

-The best ways to use 100,000 points depend largely on the type of rewards currency you have.
-For example, 100,000 Hilton Honors points may not even be enough for a single night stay in one of their top tier hotels.
-But the same amount of Chase Ultimate Rewards points or Amex Membership Rewards points can be worth $2,000 (and potentially more) in travel, if transferred to the right partner for a high-value redemption.
+The best ways to use 100,000 points depend largely on the type of rewards currency you have and how much your points or miles are worth.
+For example, 100,000 Hilton Honors points may not even be enough for a single night’s stay in one of their top tier hotels that typically cost 100,000 points per night or more.
+But the same amount of Chase Ultimate Rewards points or Amex Membership Rewards points can be worth $2,000 (and potentially more) in travel if transferred to the right partner for a high-value redemption.

 With that in mind, we set out to answer a few simple questions.
 What is the best way to use 100k Amex points?
 What is the best use of 100k Chase points?
 And how can someone get a ton of value out of 100,000 airline miles?

 If you have 100,000 points burning a hole in your pocket, read on to learn six awesome ways you can redeem them.